monal-im/monal-im.org/content/post/00003-nlnet-funding.md

 ### 10\.
 Write new XEP for downgrade protection of channel-binding types and SASL mechanisms and implement it

 A Man-In-The-Middle capable of impersonating the XMPP server on the TLS level can use SASL Mechanism Stripping and/or strip channel-binding types to downgrade the security.
 Adding an optional SCRAM attribute containing the hash of all server-advertised SASL mechanisms and channel-binding types as seen by the client will enable the server to check if any downgrade took place and to abort the authentication, if so.
-Because the SCRAM attribute will be part of the mutual authentication between client and server, a MITM will not be able to forge it as long as SCRAM is used at all.
+Because the SCRAM attribute will be part of the mutual authentication between client and server, a MITM will not be able to forge it.